grab/engineering-blog/_posts/2019-03-11-context-deadlines-and-how-to-set-them.md

 *   **Context timeouts**: Context is discussed [later in this article](#contexttimeout), but for now just note that these timeouts are propagated to the server.
 Since the server is aware of the timeout, it can avoid wasted effort by abandoning computation after the timeout is reached.
 *   **Asynchronous timeouts**: These occur when a goroutine is executed and abandoned after some time.
 This does **not** automatically cancel the goroutine (you can't really cancel goroutines without extra handling), so it risks leaking the goroutine and other resources.
 This approach should be avoided in production unless combined with some other measures to provide cancellation or avoid leaking resources.

-### Dangers of poor timeout configuration for microservice calls
+### Dangers of Poor Timeout Configuration for Microservice Calls

 The benefits of using timeouts are enticing, but there's no free lunch: relying on timeouts too heavily can lead to disastrous _cascading failure_ scenarios.
 Worse, the effects of a poor timeout configuration often don't become evident until it's too late: it's peak hour, traffic just reached an all-time high and... all your services froze up at the same time.
 Not good.